top of page

 Phonics

-We teach phonics through the Little Wandle Letters and Sounds Revised phonics scheme.
-This is taught daily in Reception and Year 1 and revisited in Year Two before leading into Little Wandle Spelling.
-Any children in Reception and Year 1 who begin to fall behind in phonics immediately begin ‘Keep Up’ intervention and children from Year 2 onwards are given ‘ Rapid Catch Up’ intervention if needed.
-Little Wandle Letters and Sounds Revised also draws on the latest research into how children learn best; how to ensure learning stays in children’s long term memory and how best to enable children to apply their learning to become highly competent readers.
+We teach phonics through the Little Wandle Letters and Sounds Revised phonics programme.
+Phonics is introduced informally in Nursery by children taking part in pre-reading activities, including singing nursery rhymes, listening to, and identifying different sounds around them, clapping rhythms and listening to stories, helping to immerse children in a language rich environment, right from the beginning of their learning journey.
+Little Wandle Letters and Sounds Revised is taught daily in Reception and Year 1 and revisited in Year Two before leading into the Little Wandle Spelling programme.
+Any children in Reception and Year One who begin to fall behind in phonics immediately begin ‘Keep Up’ intervention and children from Year Two onwards are given ‘Rapid Catch Up’ intervention if needed.
+Little Wandle Letters and Sounds Revised draws on the latest research into how children learn best; how to ensure learning stays in children’s long-term memory and how best to enable children to apply their learning to become highly competent readers.

 Click here for videos of how we teach your child phonics and for useful worksheets to support at home.